Ontario Reign: History

 During the next season in 2016–17, due to goaltender injuries and call-ups for their parent club, the Los Angeles Kings, the Reign ended up using a Canadian father-son duo Dusty and Jonah Imoo during a game in October 2016.
 Dusty Imoo (age 46) was a goaltending consultant with the Kings.
 Jonah (age 22) made his AHL debut on a tryout contract.
 Both the Imoos had grown up in Surrey, British Columbia.
 By the end of the season, the Reign qualified for the playoffs in third place in the Pacific Division, losing in the first round to San Diego.

 The 2019–20 season was curtailed by the onset of the COVID-19 pandemic in March 2020.
 During the offseason, Stothers' contract was not renewed and was replaced by John Wroblewski as the new head coach.
 Approaching the delayed 2020–21 season, the Reign announced they would temporarily relocate and play out of the Kings' practice rink, Toyota Sports Center, in El Segundo due to pandemic-related restrictions.
 The Sports Center hosted all the Reign's home games closed to spectators.

+Marco Sturm was named the Reign’s new head coach prior to the 2022–23 season and would lead the team to three consecutive trips to the Calder Cup Playoffs before being hired as head coach of the Boston Bruins on June 5, 2025.
+Andrew Lord succeeded Sturm and coached the Reign to a first-place finish in the Pacific Division in 2025–26.

+On June 13, 2026, the Reign unveiled a new logo and jerseys, moving from a black-and-silver color scheme to primarily purple ("Inland Blue") and gold ("Empire Gold") as well as a redo of the Kings crown but with several motor motifs to pay tribute to the Ontario Motor Speedway that Toyota Arena was built on the site of.